-IUI treatment is the most popular type of artificial insemination because this treatment type demands no surgery and rarely cause the woman pain.
+IUI treatment is the most popular type of artificial insemination because this treatment type demands no surgery and rarely causes the woman pain.
 During IUI treatment the sperm is inseminated into the uterus, where it hopefully travels through the fallopian tubes and into the ovary to fertilize the egg.
 You will often be able to leave the fertility clinic again 30 minutes after the treatment.

 IVF treatment, which is also called In Vitro Fertilization, is a more complicated type of artificial insemination than IUI treatment.
 In IVF treatment, the egg is retrieved through surgery and fertilized in a petri dish by a fertility doctor.
-After the fertilization, the egg evolves into an embryo which then is transferred into the woman’s uterus, where it hopefully evolves into a successful pregnancy.
+After fertilization, the egg evolves into an embryo which then is transferred into the woman’s uterus, where it hopefully evolves into a successful pregnancy.

 ICSI treatment is a type of fertility treatment similar to IVF.
 The only difference between the two types of artificial insemination is that in ICSI treatment the sperm cell is injected directly into the egg, where it hopefully develops into an embryo.
 ICSI treatment is meant for couples where the man suffers from problems with his sperm motility, such as low sperm motility.
 If the problem is caused by the man's ability to ejaculate and there are healthy sperm cells in the testicles, a medical procedure can be used to extract the sperm cells from the testicles.
 This procedure is called TESE or sperm retrieval and can help men with low sperm count get pregnant.

 Home insemination is a type of artificial insemination where the future parent or parents receive donor sperm and a home insemination kit.
 From there, the woman can inseminate herself at home in familiar surroundings.
 Because you need to be a licensed tissue operator to handle donor sperm, home insemination is not legal in Europe.
-A lot of women prefer home insemination because they will not have to go to a fertility clinic, which has a positive effect on the general costs of using a sperm donor to fertility treatment, as well as a positive effect on the overall experience for some women.
+A lot of women prefer home insemination because they will not have to go to a fertility clinic, which has a positive effect on the general costs of using a sperm donor for fertility treatment, as well as a positive effect on the overall experience for some women.